PaulinaRakowska/datasciencecoursera/CodeBook.md

 6 LAYING

-The complete list of variables and short representation is available below:
+The full list of variables with a short representation is available below:
 > str(tidy_data2)

 'data.frame':	**180 obs. of  68 variables**: